matrix-org/matrix-spec-proposals/proposals/2376-no-url-previews.md

 introduced.

 ## Security considerations
 You could get tricked more easily into being Rickroll'd.
+This can be alleviated by encouraging clients to request previews explicitly (either by hovering or by clicking a special button next to the link).